Lumaeris/bluebuild-config/README.md

 # Lumaeris' BlueBuild Config &nbsp; [![bluebuild build badge](https://github.com/Lumaeris/bluebuild-config/actions/workflows/build.yml/badge.svg)](https://github.com/Lumaeris/bluebuild-config/actions/workflows/build.yml)

+> [!WARNING]
+> Deprecated.
+The included utilities I simply don't use anymore except for Docker, which is the reason I'll rebase to [Bazzite DX](https://dev.bazzite.gg/).

 This repository contains a recipe for [BlueBuild](https://blue-build.org/) that does a build based on my preferences.

 This is based on the [Universal Blue's](https://universal-blue.org/) [`bazzite-nvidia-open`](https://github.com/ublue-os/bazzite/pkgs/container/bazzite-nvidia-open) image, which contains NVIDIA driver with open-source modules that only supports NVIDIA RTX or NVIDIA GTX 16xx+ Series.
 Not recommended for use as is, while still allowing you to explore this repository.